Always From Scratch

 Can I fry sea bass?

 Yes.
-This recipe wouldn't work so well fried.
+But this recipe wouldn't work so well fried.
 You need the heat coming from the top of the oven to crust the breadcrumb mixture.
 Otherwise, it will still be slightly wet.
+Try egging and breading it with this mixture, minus the olive oil.

 How do you reheat and store pistachio-crusted fish?